 Jung’s Definition | Shadow of the Ego

 Think of it like phases of the moon.
 A person who is highly conscious is like a full moon, no shadow cast onto it.
 A person with no self-awareness is like a new moon, covered in shadow.
 [Note: Phrases of the moon are not caused by the Earth’s shadow, but it’s a popular fallacy and I use it as an analogy.]
 Collectively, we live in an age when the average level of consciousness is just a sliver, a crescent.
 The ego is mostly in the dark and people are mostly driven by unconscious motives and desires.

-The Star Wars mythology perfectly captures this idea because The Dark Lord, Emperor Palpatine, is in the midst of the good guys the whole time, secretly scheming and dividing them against each other, creating a void he fills to become supreme ruler.
+The Star Wars mythology perfectly captures this idea because The Dark Lord, Emperor Palpatine, is amid the good guys the whole time, secretly scheming and dividing them against each other, creating a void he fills to become supreme ruler.
 Dictator.
 And like in Star Wars, when Shadow rules the psyche, the entire galaxy (person) lives in turmoil and pain.

 A strong ego is necessary to strive for what you want in this world, but the strong ego that only serves itself is Shadow personified.
 It’s dangerous to itself, to others, and to humanity.